phpearth/docs/general/increase-file-upload-size.md

----
-title: "How to Increase the File Upload Size in PHP?"
+# How to Increase the File Upload Size in PHP?
-updated: "August 20, 2016"
-permalink: "/faq/how-to-increase-upload-size-in-php/"
----

 Upload file size is defined in the PHP settings.
 Default PHP configuration values are restricted to a maximum of 2 MB upload file size.